-AML regulations require firms to know who their client is, and to ensure checks have been done to confirm that you can trade with them i.e. to ensure that they are not on any sanctions lists.
+AML and KYC regulations require firms to know who their client is, and to ensure checks have been done to confirm that you can trade with them i.e. to ensure that they are not on any sanctions lists.

 How Do NorthRow Help?

 We have partnered with muinmos to leverage their capability in this space.
 They offer a software application called muinmos PASS which classifies a client in accordance with MiFID II and instantly determines whether an investment firm can onboard a client to trade with it in a particular service, product, or location.